 access to all available conference materials, as well as lunch & refreshments.
 A conference dinner will be held in the Wolfson College Dining Hall.

-It will be in the style of a Formal Hall featuring a 3-course meal with wine.
+It will be in the style of a Formal Hall featuring a 3-course meal.

 There will be 2 categories of registration: